virtiserv/rashardmro/_posts/2026-04-03-ComputinG.md

   {% for post in site.posts %}

-     {% if post.categories contains 'FP' %}
+     {% if post.categories contains 'dsn' %}
     <a href="{{ post.url | prepend: site.baseurl | replace: '//', '/' }}">{{ post.title }}</a>
      {% endif %}